Pooh's Heffalump Movie

-Pooh's Heffalump Movie is a 2005 American animated musical comedy film produced by the Japanese arm of Disneytoon Studios.
-Featuring the characters from A. A. Milne's Winnie-the-Pooh stories, it is the fourth theatrical animated feature film in Disney's Winnie the Pooh franchise.
+Pooh's Heffalump Movie is a 2005 American animated musical comedy film directed by Frank Nissen and written by Brian Hohlfeld and Evan Spiliotopoulos.
+Produced by the Japanese arm of Disneytoon Studios, with animation provided by Walt Disney Animation Japan, it features the characters from A. A. Milne's Winnie-the-Pooh stories, and it is the fifth animated feature film in Disney's Winnie the Pooh franchise.

-Pooh's Heffalump Movie was released in the United States on February 11, 2005 by Walt Disney Pictures to generally positive reviews from critics, and grossed $53 million.
-It was followed by a direct-to-video sequel, Pooh's Heffalump Halloween Movie.
+Pooh's Heffalump Movie was released in the United States on February 11, 2005, by Buena Vista Pictures Distribution.
+It received generally positive reviews from critics and grossed $53 million worldwide.
+It was followed by a direct-to-video Halloween sequel, Pooh's Heffalump Halloween Movie, also released in 2005.